This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-2. Anti-KV1.4 (extracellular) Antibody, preincubated with the control peptide antigen.
+2. Anti-KV1.4 (extracellular) Antibody, preincubated with the negative control antigen.

 KV1.4 is a mammalian voltage-dependent K+ channel, homologous to the Drosophila Shaker K+ channel.
 KV1.4 was first cloned from rat brain.1 Eight Shaker-related genes exist in mammals constituting the KV1 subfamily of the large KV channel family of genes.2

 A functional KV1 channel is either a membrane spanning homotetramer or heterotetramer, which is composed of members of the same subfamily.
 In addition, several auxiliary subunits and intracellular proteins might interact with the channel and affect its function.

 The structure of KV1.4 channel is similar to all KV channels and includes six membrane spanning helices creating a voltage sensor domain and a pore domain.2